kennetpostigo/horoscope/notes.md

 ## Checklist

-1. Figure out a way to cleanly implement change status
-2. Create a loop in ledger that is ran every couple MS to sync the local `DB`
+1. Create a loop in ledger that is ran every couple MS to sync the local `DB`
-3. Implement `listeners`/`event` system
+2. Implement `listeners`/`event` system
-4. Start building out a testsuite
+3. Start building out a testsuite
-5. Library website similar to async that has notes/guides and link to generated api docs
+4. Library website similar to async that has notes/guides and link to generated api docs